MoAKgit/Iranian-Car-Licence-Plate-Detection/README.md

 Here, I applied Yolov7 in two stages

-First yolo is to detect plates and cropp them from the raw image.
+First yolo is to detect plates and crop them from the raw image.
 The second yolo is to detect numbers and letters from the cropped plate.

 ## Stage1: